Sugar plays an influential role in the development of chronic diseases like type 2 diabetes, so it’s important to realize how prevalent it is.

 Worryingly, deaths due to all-cause dementia doubled between 2000 and 2015 (13)

-A wide range of studies exist showing the links between dietary sugar intake and cancer risk, and the evidence looks strong:
+Studies exist showing potential links between dietary sugar intake and cancer risk;

-- Studies indicate that cancer has a preference for glucose as fuel for cell growth (14)
+- Studies indicate that some cancers have a preference for glucose as fuel for cell growth (14)

 - Pancreatic cancers appear to prefer fructose to grow.
 As a result, the modern diet full of high-fructose corn syrup is far from ideal (15, 16)